Practical reference

 Focus: arguments and friction

-Cures: controlled fire element, slower routines, softer communication zones
+Remedy: controlled fire tones, slower routines, and softer communication zones

 4 Green